 Too many people pass through the criminal justice system without their mental health needs being recognised.
-When more than 70 per cent of the prison population have mental health issues, the majority of whom don’t receive the appropriate care and support, the cycle of reoffending becomes almost inevitable.
+With more than 70 per cent of the prison population having some kind of mental health problem, it’s crucial that specialist services exist to ensure that people get the care and support they need to break the cycle of offending.

 “I am rebuilding my life.
 I have taken part in a parenting course to rebuild my relationship with my children, received specialist debt advice and avoided eviction from my home.
 I am immensely grateful for the support.”
 Together service user